Different Days (The Charlatans album)

-Different Days is the 13th studio album by British alternative rock band The Charlatans, released on 26 May 2017.
+Different Days is the thirteenth studio album by British alternative rock band The Charlatans, released on 26 May 2017.

-The album features guest appearances from Paul Weller (who co-wrote "Spinning Out"), Gillian Gilbert, Stephen Morris, Johnny Marr, Peter Salisbury (The Verve), Donald Johnson (A Certain Ratio), Ian Rankin, and Sharon Horgan.
+The album features guest appearances from Paul Weller (who co-wrote "Spinning Out"), Gillian Gilbert and Stephen Morris (both from New Order), Johnny Marr, Peter Salisbury (The Verve), Donald Johnson (A Certain Ratio), Ian Rankin, and Sharon Horgan.

 Release

 On 20 March 2017, Different Days was announced for release.
 "Plastic Machinery" was made available for streaming on 4 April.
 A music video was released for the track on 24 April; directed by Ewen Spencer, the clip was filmed in Barcelona, Spain.
 A remix of the song was done by Sleaford Mods and was made available for streaming on 25 May.
 Different Days was released on 26 May.
 On the same day, "Plastic Machinery" was released as a single.
 To promote the album's release, the band did two acoustic performances.
 The album was released in Japan through Hostess Entertainment on 2 June and included remixes of "Plastic Machinery" as bonus tracks.
 "Over Again" was released as a single on 13 October.
 In November and December, the group went on a headlining UK tour.
 On 8 December, a music video was released for "Over Again", directed by Ashley Shakibai.
 An EP, Totally Eclipsing, was released alongside a two-CD edition of the album on 8 June 2018.
 In September and October, the group went on a headlining North American tour.
-The album cover photo was taken in an unknown city.
+The album cover photo was taken in Barcelona.